 Norman, Moss (Ted).
 (2009).
 Living in the Shadow of an Epidemic: The Discursive Construction of Boys and Their Bodies.

 Petherick, LeAnne (2008).
 Curriculum, Pedagogy and Embodied Experience: The Re/production of Health Discourse in Grade 9 Health and Physical Education.

 Trotter, Kathleen (2013).
-Gender and Physical Cultural Studies of Fitness.
+Can-Fit-Pro, The Fit body and the Cultural Field of Physical Fitness.

 Razack, Sabrina.
 (2009).
 Women's Cricket Spaces: An Examination of Female Players’ Experiences in Canada.
 Co-supervised with Dr Caroline Fusco.

 Aloisio, Julia.
 (2006).
 A critical analysis of breast cancer fundraising runs.
-SSHRC funded.
+SSHRC Master’s Scholarship.